 If negotiations don’t result in a satisfactory settlement, your attorney may recommend filing a lawsuit.
 The discovery phase follows, involving the exchange of information between both parties.
 This includes interrogatories (written questions), depositions (oral testimony under oath), and requests for documents.
 The discovery process can be lengthy, often taking several months to complete.

-Mediation or Trial Process
+Heading to Mediation or Preparing for Trial

 Before going to trial, many courts require mediation—a structured negotiation process with a neutral third party.
 If mediation is unsuccessful, the case proceeds to trial.
 At trial, both sides present their case before a judge or jury, who will determine liability and the amount of damages.
 While most personal injury cases settle before trial, being prepared for this possibility is crucial.
 Contact us today to discuss your case.